 1. The location management server identifies the registered location management client1 and location management server client 2 are associated and may share the same location with each other based on the received location service registration information (e.g. same associated ID as defined in clause 9.3.15).
 Then it further verifies if they are sharing the same location at present.

-2. The location management server initiates the verify location sharing request to the location management server client 1 with the user ID of location management client 2 to verify if they are sharing the same location.
+2. The location management server initiates the verify location sharing request to the location management server client 1 with the UE ID of location management client 2 to verify if they are sharing the same location.

 NOTE: The step 2 may occur after the location management server receives the location request to the location management client 2 from the VAL server.